Animal Totem Tarot

 It’s possible to draw insights from the Animal Totem Tarot without having much knowledge of the animals featured.
 Just look at XIX The Sun and the Queen of Pentacles pictured above.
 The expressions and the body positions of the Lemur and the Pig alone say so much.
 Add details from the landscape to the story and the message becomes clear.
 I know if I drew those two tarot cards together in a reading I’d be feeling pretty content.

 The thing that draws me into animal-themed tarot decks though is that they encourage me to learn more about the animals pictured.
 For example I learnt that Ring-tailed Lemur’s tails have exactly thirteen alternating black and white bands.
-Initially I wondered what that had to do with The Sun card but then I counted fourteen stripes on the tail of the Lemur on the card.
+Initially I wondered what that had to do with The Sun card but then I counted the stripes on the tail of the Lemur on the card.
 Depending on the cards that surrounded it in a spread, that would mean different things to me.
-For example: being rewarded for attention to detail; or be careful that you pay attention to the little things; or something about creativity and uniqueness; all linked to the idea of bliss in some way.
+For example: being rewarded for attention to detail; or be careful that you pay attention to the little things; or something about creativity and uniqueness; or the beauty and power of creative license; all linked to the idea of bliss in some way.
 Who knows what will come out?
 I don’t until I’m in the actual reading.
 But I do know that I know more about lemurs now.

 For as long as I can remember I have felt a strong connection to polar bears so seeing one show up to represent V The Hierophant was a double blessing.
 The Hierophant can get a bad wrap and the book suggests this link and explains the relevance of the Polar Bear really well.
 More on the book soon.
 I will say though that reading the accompanying book affirmed my take on both The Hierophant and the Polar Bear.
 It’s nice when that happens.